Are you experiencing pain in your gums? Are you searching for a “Periodontist near me?

 It’s also important to have a comprehensive periodontal evaluation since your gums, plaque level, bone structure, and teeth will be examined.
 When periodontal disease is caught early by a licensed local periodontist, it can be better prevented from reaching a later stage.

 What Is a Periodontist?

-A periodontist is a dentist who has a specialty in diagnosing, preventing, and treating periodontal disease.
-They can also help with oral inflammation you might be experiencing.
+A periodontist is a dentist who has a specialty in diagnosing, preventing and treating periodontal disease.
+They can also help with the oral inflammation you might be experiencing.

 A high-quality periodontist can be a one-stop location, where you can go for regular dental needs, and periodontal treatment.

 During your first appointment, we go over your dental and medical history.
 We’ll also go over any current medications you’re taking.

 A qualified periodontist will have 4 years of college and then go to an accredited dental school.
 After this, they have to do 3-7 years of training in a periodontology residency program.
 A certification they can receive is from the American Board of Periodontology (ABP), after taking an examination.